charles-uno/charles-uno.github.io/_drafts/2017-06-28-police-malpractice.md

 - How do we weigh the doctor's intentions -- cruelty vs negligence vs being in over their head?
 - Under what circumstances do we punish the doctor personally, rather than (for example) allowing the hospital to absorb the liability?

-In general, we allow hospitals to absorb liability.
+In general, liability is absorbed by hospitals, not individuals

 - Litigation is expensive and inefficient
+- It is the responsibility of the institution to make sure its employees are up to their jobs?

 Things that you might imagine would be crimes will cost your medical license